Interior Plains: Proterozoic Eon (2500 to 539 million years ago)

-Between 2.0 and 1.8 billion years ago the Hearne-Rae, Superior, and Wyoming cratons were sutured together to form the North American craton, Laurentia, in an event called the Trans-Hudson Orogeny (THO).
-This event was like the Indian plate colliding with the Eurasian plate, which formed the Himalayas.
-After initial collisions during the THO, tectonic activity at the edges of the four main cratons sparked mountain building.
+Between 2.0 and 1.8 billion years ago the Hearne-Rae, Superior, and Wyoming cratons were sutured together to form the North American/Laurentia craton in an event called the Trans-Hudson Orogeny (THO).
+The tectonic activity that followed along the edges of the four main cratons sparked mountain building in those regions.
+The formation of the Himalayas is following the same process after the Indian Plate began colliding with the Eurasian Plate about 10 millions years ago.

 The interior of Laurentia remained relatively flat and became a basin for eroded sediment from mountains at the beginning of the current time period, the Phanerozoic Eon.
 The only remaining outcrops from this orogeny in the interior plains are in the Black Hills of South Dakota.
 The sediments that formed the Black Hills were granite and different types of igneous rocks, which make up the basement of bedrock in central North America.
 However, much of the Black Hills sediment has been metamorphosed and deformed, so it is uncertain what the conditions were like at the time of their formation.

 Paleozoic Era (539 to 252 million years ago)

-This period has a large importance in Earth’s history as it saw the Cambrian explosion and Permian extinction.
+This period has a large importance in Earth's history as it saw the Cambrian explosion and Permian extinction.
 When global sea level rose and continents became partially submerged, the oceans had an explosion of complex life, which was the first time an event like this occurred on Earth.
 However, the center of Laurentia remained above sea level and as the continent moved east towards other supercontinents like Gondwana, the Appalachian Mountains began to form around 400 MYA.
 This coincided with the formation of Pangea around 300 MYA, when the Appalachians were at their peak height.
 The central plains of Laurentia were subjected to deposition of eroded sediment from these mountains.
 The oldest sediments from this period are felsic igneous rocks and granite that have since been metamorphosed, while the younger sediments are made up of sandstone, shale, limestone, and coal.
 Sediments deposited in the interior plains from this era are currently buried deep beneath the surface where they are difficult to study.